Updates on dipolar anisotropy in local measurements of the Hubble constant from Cosmicflows-4: Statistical analysis

 where we truncated the expansion at the octupole ($\ell_{\max}=3$), $\theta$ and $\phi$ are the polar (co-latitude) and azimuthal angles, and $Y_{\ell m}$ are the real spherical harmonics defined from the complex $Y_{\ell}^{m}$ as\footnote{Different conventions exist in the literature, but constant or sign differences can always be absorbed into the coefficients $a_{\ell m}$.}:

 We chose to work in the galactic coordinate system.
-Thus, the polar angle $\theta$ corresponds to the angular distance between a grid point and the dipole axis,
+Thus, the polar angle $\theta$ corresponds to the angular distance between an object location and the dipole axis,

-where $(l_x,b_x)$ denote the Galactic coordinates of the dipole axis and $(l_i,b_i)$ those of the grid points.
+where $(l_x,b_x)$ denote the Galactic coordinates of the dipole axis and $(l_i,b_i)$ those of the objects in the catalogue.
 However, as detailed in the next section, in our fiducial analysis, we assumed axial symmetry and retained only the $m=0$ terms, removing the dependence on $\phi$.
-The unbiased estimator of the angular power spectrum is then:

-We then explore the parameter space using the corresponding $\chi^2$ function and a Markov Chain Monte Carlo code implemented in \texttt{Wolfram Mathematica}, based on a sampling of $\sim2 \cdot 10^5$ (after cutting for burn-in and updating the covariance matrix every $\sim 2.5 \cdot 10^4$ steps), imposing only flat uninformative priors on the galactic coordinates of the dipole axis, namely $l_x \in [0^{\circ},360^{\circ})$ and $b_x \in [-90^{\circ},90^{\circ})$, and testing convergence using the method described in \cite{Dunkley:2004sv}.